RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-As discussed earlier, path planner is responsible for generating a collision-free path from start to end based on the static occupancy map.
-In our case, this map is referred to the output of the map constructor.
-Since the generation of such path does not depend on characteristics that are unique to parsimonious UAVs, we argue that any standard path planning algorithm should suffice.
-For wider adaptability, simpler implementation, and easier illustration purposes, we use Rapidly Exploring Random Tree (RRT)~\cite{steven2001randomized} in this paper to showcase the feasibility of our proposed framework.
-The resulting path from RRT is showed in the right of Fig.~\ref{fig:cons_map_plan_path}.
+\bfsection{Path planner.} Path planner is responsible for generating a collision-free path from start to end based on the static occupancy map.
+In our case, this map refers to the output of map constructor.
+Since the generation of such path does not depend on characteristics unique to parsimonious UAVs, any standard path planning algorithm should suffice.
+For wider adaptability, lower execution time, and relatively optimal path, we use Rapidly Exploring Random Tree (RRT)~\cite{steven2001randomized} in this paper to showcase the feasibility of our proposed framework.
+An example path is shown in the right of \figref{fig:cons_map_plan_path}.